-And physiotherapy video visits (also known as virtual visits) are now covered by most insurance providers just the same way as an in-clinic session would be.
+And chiropractic video visits (also known as virtual visits) are now covered by most insurance providers just the same way as an in-clinic session would be.

-There are a large variety of injuries involving many different joints and muscles that physiotherapists typically treat in Toronto, Ontario
+There are a large variety of injuries involving many different joints and muscles that chiropractics typically treat in Toronto, Ontario

-Here are some of the most common ones that physiotherapists see:
+Here are some of the most common ones that chiropractics see:

 This appointment is your opportunity to tell us what hurts and discover whether physiotherapy or chiropractic care is a good fit for you!
 During this session, you will talk with a physiotherapist or chiropractor on a phone all (or online) and create the right care plan specifically for your pain.
 There is no obligation.
 This session is to find out whether physiotherapy or chiropractic care can help you get back to doing the things you love in life.